Authorization Letter to Sell Property (Sample Letters)

 Pros

-The most important advantage to a non-exclusive authority letter to sell is working with multiple brokers simultaneously.
+The most important advantage of a non-exclusive authority to sell is working with multiple brokers simultaneously.
 This means that a seller is not restricted to working with one individual, and the marketing potential for the property is increased.
 In other words, more people representing a property means that a larger group of potential buyers will learn about it.

 Cons